 - Use anti-virus and anti-spyware software on your computer, and use similar apps on your devices that access your wireless network.

-You likely have passwords for many accounts that you access online, and remembering them all can be a pain.
+Remembering all of your assorted passwords can be a pain.
 Web browsers and other programs may offer to remember passwords for you, which can be a significant timesaver.
 However, certain password shortcuts can leave you less safe secure.
-The following good habits may help keep your personal information safer:
+The following best practices may help keep your personal information safer:

 - Don't use the same password for multiple accounts, especially for the most sensitive ones, such as bank accounts, credit cards, legal or tax records and files containing medical information.
 Otherwise, someone with access to one of your accounts may end up with access to many others.